jenpetsmit/STAT_Tool/README.md

   - **Smaller Taxonomy database** (~101 GB) with accompanying tax-analysis annotation for the Two Pass option:
     - **Taxonomy list file**:
       - A coronaviridae taxonomy list file is available.
-      - For other taxonomies besides coronaviridae, request a Taxonomy list from NCBI [HERE](mailto:EMAIL US HERE).
+      - For other taxonomies besides coronaviridae, request a Taxonomy list from NCBI [sra@ncbi.nlm.nih.gov](sra@ncbi.nlm.nih.gov)..
   - **Entire Taxonomy database** (~188 GB) for Single Pass Option:
     - Requires a large amount of computing resources that personal computers cannot sustain.
     - We suggest using an organizational computer or cloud-based instance with multiple vCPUs designed for high performance.